PyMailGUI — Email Without the Evil

 |History:||This is a much-enhanced version of code that originally appeared in the book PP4E|

 This is an online-only version of this document.
 It has the same content as the original desktop version shipped in the program's download package, but has been styled for viewing on both desktop and mobile devices.
-To view the original desktop version, see your unzipped package or click here.
+To use this instead of the original version, use your browser to save this page's HTML in the install folder.

 Welcome to PyMailGUI—a basic but useful and private email client, that runs as a desktop GUI on your computer.
-It allows you to process your email both live at your account's POP/SMTP servers, and offline in locally-saved files; is available in both self-contained executable and transparent source-code formats; and works the same on Mac OS X, Windows, and Linux per the screenshots above.
+It allows you to process your email both live at your account's POP/SMTP servers, and offline in locally saved files; is available in both self-contained executable and transparent source-code formats; and works the same on Mac OS, Windows, and Linux per the screenshots above.

 Among its most valuable assets, PyMailGUI dedicated to the notion that your email is your business.
 With PyMailGUI, you can read, send, and save your email on your own computer—without logging in to an online session that someone else controls; without being bombarded by rude advertising; and without your activity being tracked by those who see your personal communications as assets to exploit.
 If this stuff matters to you, PyMailGUI may be the email client you've been looking for.